 Steps to Install CWM recovery on Galaxy Core 2:

-- Download the CWM recovery package file on a specific folder on your computer.
+- Download the CWM recovery package file to a specific folder on your computer.
 Extract it and you’ll see a recovery.tar.md5 file.

 - Also, download and extract the Odin3-v1.85 on your computer.